Oliver's Army: Live performances

-For most of Costello's career — until January 2022, when he announced his decision to stop performing the song — "Oliver's Army" remained a mainstay of his live setlist; Thomson described the song as an "old crowd pleaser".
+For most of Costello's career — until a break in January 2022, when he announced his decision to stop performing the song — "Oliver's Army" remained a mainstay of his live setlist; Thomson described the song as an "old crowd pleaser".
 Shortly after its release, Costello and the Attractions performed the song on television programmes for promotion.
 In a piece for The Guardian, Costello mocked his dress from a performance of the song on the Kenny Everett Video Show, recalling "During my 'Pop Star Period: 1978-79' I was a fashion disaster of checkerboard eyestrain.
 I wore powder-blue and pink suits, turquoise lamé jackets and pointy red leather Chelsea boots, but I usually appeared pretty glassy-eyed and shiny under the hot studio lights.
 No wonder the girls all swooned".
 Referencing his performance of "Oliver's Army" on Top of the Pops, Costello sardonically wrote, "Checkerboard jacket alert..."

 Costello performed "Oliver's Army", along with other political songs, as part of a 9 March 1984 protest concert against Margaret Thatcher during the 1984–85 mining strike.
 "Oliver's Army" was also performed at the 2013 Glastonbury Festival.